Tell Your Story of Home

 - The Life Cycle and the Eco-Cycle

-This online class is offered in collaboration with Leap, an innovative tech company in San Francisco that connects people over 55 for enlightening dialogues.
+This online class is offered in collaboration with Leap, an innovative tech company in San Francisco that specializes in online education in small, intimate groups.

-We only have 6 seats available so reserve your space soon.
+We only have 8 seats available so reserve your place now.

-Home as a Hive of Creativity: How have you carved out your own creative space?
+How have you carved out your own creative space at home?
 What issues did you have overcome — or are still contending with—to set up a room of your own?
-What themes or projects do you nurture there?

 About the workshop leader

 The course is facilitated by Valerie Andrews, founder of Reinventing Home.
-She has written widely about home and our quest for belonging in A Passion for this Earth: Exploring a New Partnership of Man, Woman and Nature and in her forthcoming book, Where the Heart Is.
-A graduate of the Guild for Spiritual Guidance, Valerie founded Sacred Words: A Center for Healing Stories and was a featured commentator in A Still Small Voice, an award-winning documentary on the interface of science and spirituality.
-She also contributed to two other films: Nourish, the story of our food from soil to plate and Powershift, the story of alternative energy.
+She has written about our quest for belonging in A Passion for this Earth: Exploring a New Partnership of Man, Woman and Nature and in her forthcoming book, Sanctuary.
+A graduate of the Guild for Spiritual Guidance, Valerie founded was a featured commentator in A Still Small Voice, an award-winning documentary.
 Her articles have appeared in The Optimist, Jung Journal: Culture and Psyche, Common Boundary, The Sun, Intuition, Parabola, Esquire, Vogue, and New York magazine.
-She’s also lectured widely about the future of work.
-Learn more about Reinventing Home here.